R44 (New York City Subway car): New York City Transit cars

 On December 18, 2009, two 4-car sets of New York City Transit (NYCT) R44s, one set being a contract Morrison-Knudsen rebuild and the other being an in-house Coney Island Overhaul Shop rebuild, were brought in to the 207th Street Overhaul Shop for inspection; the inspection revealed compromised structural integrity at various locations on all eight cars.
-The R44s were originally planned to be retired by the R179 order, but following the inspections, the decision was made in March 2010 to retire the R44s with the remaining R160 order instead, in place of the R32 and R42 fleet that were being replaced with the R160 order at the time.
+The R44s were originally planned to be retired by the R179 order.
+Three months later in March 2010 following these inspections, the decision was made to retire the R44s with the remaining R160 order instead, in place of the R32 and R42 fleet that were being replaced with the R160 order at the time.